jensbambauer/seriale/site/content/awards-2022.md

     data:
       headline: "Miami Web Fest (United States): Serkar"
   - partial: text
+    data:
+      headline: Series Jury | Statement for Best Series
+      paragraphs:
+        - text: "A rollercoaster of emotions.
+We completely related to the complex relationship of this intimate story.
+The combination of great acting, great directing and great storytelling touches not only the target audience but also all generations.
+We just loved it."
+  - partial: text
     smallmargin: true
     data:
       headline: Documentary Jury | Statement for Best Documentary